willp-bl/notifications-java-client/DOCUMENTATION.md

 ### Install the client

-The `notifications-java-client` deploys to Bintray.
+The `notifications-java-client` deploys to Maven Central.

-Go to the [GOV.UK Notify Java client page on Bintray](https://bintray.com/gov-uk-notify/maven/notifications-java-client) [external link]:
+Go to the [GOV.UK Notify Java client page on Maven Central](https://search.maven.org/artifact/uk.gov.service.notify/notifications-java-client) [external link]:

-1. Select __Set me up!__ and use the appropriate download instructions.
+1. Select the most recent version.
-1. Go to the Maven build settings section of the page and copy the appropriate dependency code snippet.
+1. Copy the dependency configuration snippet for your build tool.

 Refer to the [client changelog](https://github.com/alphagov/notifications-java-client/blob/master/CHANGELOG.md) for the version number and the latest updates.